 Don’t make it seem like a big deal

-It’s important to keep in mind that Baby can sense when you’re nervous, which will probably cause him to feel nervous and afraid.
+It’s important to keep in mind that Baby can sense when you’re nervous, which will probably cause them to feel nervous and afraid.
 Stay calm and upbeat; try to project an air of confidence, even if deep down, you’re dreading the possibility of a crying toddler.

 Avoid the hand-off